AnjumS7/NexWeave_Assignment/README.md

 I have also included the screenshots

 To run the project, please do the following :
-  Clone the repository
+  Clone the repository.
-  Go to the folder and run npm install to install the dependencies Run npm start to start the app.
+  Go to the folder and run npm install to install the dependencies.
+  Run npm start to start the app.